On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Proof of the Existence Result (Clause 2) of Theorem

 So $|L_1(P) - L_1(Q)|$ can be bounded neatly as follows:

-Let $P$ be the (unknown) true distribution under the null hypothesis that the conditional independence relation holds.
-Let $\widehat{P}_n$ be the random empirical distribution generated from $P$ with sample size $n$.
-By inequality (\ref{eqn-bound}) and lemma \ref{lem-hoeffding}, we have that the following inequality
+Let $P$ be the (unknown) true distribution under the null hypothesis that the conditional independence statement holds.
+So $L_1(P) = 0$.
+Let $\hat{P}_n$ be the random empirical distribution generated from $P$ with sample size $n$.
+Consider the following inequality: